lnx66/agents-for-openbb/21-reasoning-copilot-deepseek-r1/README.md

-# Simple DeepSeek-v3-0324 Copilot
+# Simple Reasoning DeepSeek-R1 Copilot

-This is an example agent, powered by [DeepSeek-v3-0324](https://huggingface.co/deepseek-ai/DeepSeek-V3-0324) (via OpenRouter), that can perform question answering.
+This is an example agent, powered by [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) (via OpenRouter) and the OpenAI Python SDK, that can utilize reasoning to perform question answering.

+We make use of the reasoning steps functionality of OpenBB to return the reasoning to the frontend.
+To see how this functionality works (and how to use it yourself), take a look at [this example agent](https://github.com/OpenBB-finance/copilot-for-openbb/tree/main/03-simple-copilot-reasoning-steps).

 ## Architecture